Supporting research excellence: UBC Psychology researchers receive federal funding

 Project: Co-reminiscing as a social glue to mitigate loneliness

 “Loneliness is highly prevalent in Canadian society.
-Our team, including Chen Frances and Samantha Dawson from UBC Psychology, along with Brendan O’Connor at U Albany and Christopher Madan at U Nottingham, is excited to investigate whether memory sharing—collaborative reminiscing—can help alleviate feelings of social disconnection.”
+Our team, including Frances Chen and Samantha Dawson from UBC Psychology, along with Brendan O’Connor at U Albany and Christopher Madan at U Nottingham, is excited to investigate whether memory sharing—collaborative reminiscing—can help alleviate feelings of social disconnection.”

 Associate Professor